ai4ce/FusionSense/README.md

 **More Documentation Ongoing for VLM Reasoning and Real World Experiments.
-The README Needs a Lot of Cleaning and Update**
+This README is Still Being Actively Updated**

+:new: [2024-11-15] *Installation for VLM Reasoning & Active Touch Selection Updated.*

 :new: [2024-10-17] *Installation for Hardware Integration/3D Printing Updated.*